MARS: Sound Generation via Multi-Channel Autoregression on Spectrograms: Experiments

 To assess our model, we follow the comprehensive evaluation protocol proposed by \cite{DBLP:conf/ismir/Vinay022}, which benchmarks state-of-the-art audio generation methods on the NSynth dataset.
 In line with this methodology, we evaluate our tokenizer for audio reconstruction using a diverse set of metrics that capture complementary aspects of audio.
 These metrics are grouped into three categories:

 \begin{itemize} \item \textit{Reconstruction errors}.
-We report MSE and MAE, computed on mel-spectrograms extracted from audio samples, as recommended in \cite{DBLP:conf/ismir/Vinay022}. \item \textit{Sample diversity metrics}.
-The Number of Statistically Different Bins (NDB/$k$) \cite{richardson2018gans} measures sample diversity by clustering the training space and comparing the distribution of test samples to training data.
-Scores near 0 indicate good coverage of the training distribution, while values close to 1 reveal mode collapse.
-To further assess diversity and semantic consistency, we also adopt the Pitch Inception Score (PIS) and Instrument Inception Score (IIS) \cite{nistal2021comparing}, which evaluate whether the reconstructed samples capture the true distribution of pitch classes and instrument classes in NSynth.
+We report Mean-Squared-Error (MSE) and the Mean-Absolute-Error (MAE), computed on mel-spectrograms extracted from audio samples, as recommended in \cite{DBLP:conf/ismir/Vinay022}. \item \textit{Sample diversity metrics}.
+The number of statistically different bins (NDB/$k$) \cite{richardson2018gans} quantifies sample diversity.
+It is computed via a Voronoi decomposition of $k$-means clusters in the training space.
+Test samples are assigned to clusters using $L_2$ distance, and a two-sample $t$-test is used to identify statistically different bins.
+The final score is the fraction of bins that differ significantly.
+An NDB/$k$ score close to 0 indicates good diversity and coverage of the training distribution, whereas values near 1 suggest mode collapse.
+To further assess sample diversity and semantic consistency, we adopt the Pitch Inception Score (PIS) and Instrument Inception Score (IIS) \cite{nistal2021comparing}, which measure how well reconstructed samples match the true distributions of pitch and instrument classes in the NSynth dataset.
+These metrics are computed analogously to the standard Inception Score \cite{DBLP:conf/nips/SalimansGZCRCC16}, but rely on two task-specific backbone networks: one trained for pitch classification and the other for instrument classification.
 Following~\cite{DBLP:conf/ismir/Vinay022}, we also report these metrics, although they focus on ``symbolic'' properties of notes rather than audio quality.

+\item \textit{Embedding-based metrics}.
+Kernel Inception Distance (KID) \cite{DBLP:conf/iclr/BinkowskiSAG18} measures the similarity between the distributions of reference and reconstructed embeddings.
+Specifically, we compute PKID and IKID \cite{nistal2021comparing} using the same Inception networks employed for PIS and IIS, where the maximum mean discrepancy (MMD) is applied to compare the embedding distributions.